openeventdata/UniversalPetrarch/README.md

 * Input data format
 	The input data should be in XML format, each element is an article or a sentence.
 Here are two examples:

-	Each element is a sentence:
+	Each element of input data is an article:

 	```
 	<Articles>